HopeHub/Resume/README.md

 + Designing and creating natural environments through the production of 2D/3D modeling and drafting, renderings, photography, construction drawings, project managing and code research.
 + Using Sketch-up, Photoshop, Vectorworks, and Microsoft Office.
 + Enhancing the look and feel of a client’s experience through sight, smell and touch.

+FURNITURE DESIGNER CREOWORKS - SUMMER 2014
++ Freelance furniture designer, designing custom pieces of furniture for clients.
++ Collaborating with fabricators, designers and clients.
++ Produce drawings using Sketch-up and Photoshop.
 ~~Scratch this.~~

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")